 FAQs

 How do I know if my network is secure?
-You can check your network's security settings by accessing your router's settings and ensuring that WPA2 encryption is enabled, and a strong password is in use.
+You can check your network's security settings by accessing your router's settings and ensuring that WPA2 encryption is enabled and a strong password is in use.
 You can also run a network security scan to detect any potential vulnerabilities.

 Can hackers access my network if I use a strong password?
 While a strong password can make it harder for hackers to access your network, it's not foolproof.
 Make sure to follow all the steps outlined in this article to ensure maximum security.